VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 1. **Direct optimization**: Policy gradients optimize $\pi_\theta(a|s)$ directly, avoiding the value-function detour and maximization bottleneck.

-2. **Model-free**: The gradient estimator [EQ-8.6] requires only trajectory rollouts—no dynamics model, no bootstrapping.
+2. **Model-free**: The gradient estimator [EQ-8.6] requires only trajectory rollouts---no dynamics model, no bootstrapping.

 3. **High variance**: Monte Carlo returns yield unbiased but noisy gradients.
 Baselines [THM-8.2.2] and entropy regularization [EQ-8.15] are essential for stability.